Azure/SaaS-Private-Connectivity/README.md

 ### Elements of approval flow

-1. Customer will locate the service catalog entry or Azure Marketplace offer and deploy/subscribe to it
+1. Customer will locate the service catalog entry or Azure Marketplace offer and deploy/subscribe to it.
 2. This action will result in the creation of a Managed Application in the resource group of the customers choosing.
-3. Additionally a managed resource group will be created containing the resources defined in the managed application template (_mainTemplate.json_)
+3. Additionally a managed resource group will be created containing the resources defined in the managed application template (_mainTemplate.json_).
 4. A notification is sent by the deployment to the webhook and will be handled by the function app which will authorize and approve the Private Link connection.
 In order to complete this action the identity used by the function app will be used to access the Managed Application deployment details.

 In the case of the Private Connectivity pattern it is recommended that an additional authorization is added to Notification and approval process based on the requirements of the service provider.
 In the tutorials provided this is demonstrated using a pre-shared key stored in the providers database which is provided at ordering time by the consumer and verified by the function app before the connection is approved.